ZERO-DAWN-X/employee-work-recognizer/README.md

 ---

 ## Usage
-- Launch the app to access the webcam and view the modern GUI.
+- Deploy the system in your office or organization to monitor employee work activities.
-- Use the Start/Stop buttons to control the webcam feed.
+- Use the GUI to control video feeds and review activity logs.
-- Future updates will add activity detection, logging, and reporting.
+- Future updates will add advanced activity detection, centralized logging, and reporting.

 ---

 ## Code Organization Principles
 - **Component-based:** Each feature is in its own directory.
-- **Modular:** Code is easy to extend and maintain.
+- **Modular:** Code is easy to extend and maintain for enterprise needs.
 - **Separation of concerns:** UI, detection, logging, and reporting are clearly separated.
-- **Professional UX/UI:** Clean, minimal, and user-focused design.
+- **Professional UX/UI:** Clean, minimal, and user-focused design for business environments.

 ---